Thurb

 • Jews had been without a country for many centuries and persecuted by many different peoples; surely they were entitled to a country of their own at last?

 • No-one's objecting to Jews having a country of their own.
-But they're not morally entitled to take another people's country without their consent.
+But they weren't morally entitled to take another people's country without their consent.
 And that consent was plainly lacking.